codyorr4-roblox/Osier-Framework/README.md

 * Reset data, add data or remove data.
 (Default data and players data will be reconciled upon joining)
 * Add CORE leaderstats and CUSTOM leaderboards that automatically update when you change players data. **[unfinished]**

-## Remote handling
+## Faster workflow with remotes and remote security
-* Remotes are way more convenient to use and have a faster workflow.
+* Remotes more convenient to use
 * Never have to worry about type errors
 * Never have to worry about exploiters breaking your remotes/server.
 * Never have to worry about adding debounces/cooldowns to every single remote.